 It is not possible to enumerate all forms of inappropriate behavior.
-The following, however, are examples of behavior that could constitute a violation of College policy.
+The following, however, are examples of behavior that could constitute a violation of Noorda-COM policy.
 Accordingly, Noorda-COM has established the following Code of Professional Conduct, indicating behavior that is subject to disciplinary action:

 - Harassment, harm, abuse, damage, or theft to or of any individual or property

-- · Physical or verbal abuse or the threat of such abuse to any individual
+- Physical or verbal abuse or the threat of such abuse to any individual

 - All forms of dishonesty:

-- " Cheating
+- Cheating

-- " Plagiarism
+- Plagiarism

-- " Knowingly furnishing false information to the College
+- Knowingly furnishing false information to the College

-- " Forgery
+- Forgery

-- " Alteration
+- Alteration

-- " Unapproved use of records
+- Unapproved use of records

 - Entering or using Noorda-COM or hospital/clinic/research facilities without authorization

 - Disrupting teaching, research, administrative or student functions of the College

 - Actions resulting in being charged with a violation of federal, state or local laws, excluding minor traffic violations;

-- " Failure to report such charges/violations to Noorda-COM administration within 48 hours
+- Failure to report such charges/violations to Noorda-COM administration within 48 hours

-- · Participation in academic or clinical endeavors at Noorda-COM or its affiliated institutions while under the influence of
+- Participation in academic or clinical endeavors at Noorda-COM or its affiliated institutions while under the influence of

-- " Alcohol
+- Alcohol

-- " Non-prescribed controlled substances
+- Non-prescribed controlled substances

-- " Illicit drugs
+- Illicit drugs

 - Unlawful use, possession or distribution of:

-- " Alcohol
+- o Alcohol

-- " Non-prescribed controlled substances
+- Non-prescribed controlled substances

-- " Illicit drugs
+- Illicit drugs

 - Placing a patient in needless jeopardy

 - Unethical disclosure of privileged information

-- " See FERPA Policy
+- See FERPA Policy

-- " See HIPAA Policy
+- See HIPAA Policy

-- · Behavior or appearance that demonstrates abusive or disrespectful conduct toward
+- Behavior or appearance that demonstrates abusive or disrespectful conduct toward

-- " Members of the faculty
+- Members of the faculty

-- " Credentialed Instructional Staff
+- Credentialed Instructional Staff

-- " Administrative or Professional Staff
+- o Administrative or Professional Staff

-- " Employees
+- Employees

-- " Students
+- Students

-- " Patients
+- o Patients

-- " Visitors of the College
+- Visitors of the College

-- " Hospital, Clinic, or Other Healthcare Staff
+- Hospital, Clinic, or Other Healthcare Staff

-- · Violation of any established rules, regulations, and policies of Noorda-COM:
+- Violation of any established rules, regulations, and policies of Noorda-COM:

-- " Departments
+- Departments

-- " Endorsed organizations
+- Endorsed organizations

-- " Affiliated institutions
+- o Affiliated institutions

-- " Failure to report an observed violation.
+- Failure to report an observed violation.

-Conspiring, planning or attempting to achieve any of the above acts.
+- Conspiring, planning or attempting to achieve any of the above acts.